 Special allowance is given to the employees to compensate for their expenses incurred while performing their duties or job.
 It is a fixed payment that varies from one company to another whose details are mentioned clearly on the employee’s salary slip and offer letter.
-Thus, since it forms a part of a worker’s salary, it is taxable under Section 10(14) of the Income Tax Act, 1961.
+Thus, since it forms a part of salary, it is taxable under Section 10(14) of the Income Tax Act, 1961.

 However, there are also special conditions in which the Government of India provides an exemption from special allowance tax under Section 10(14).
 These include: